dijkstracula/smrt/report/report.md

 simplicity our SMR drive only stores its indirection mapping on disk.
-To simplify the presentation and to align with the interface currently implemented, we will refer to a `State` value as either a composition of `Persistant` as well as a `Volatile` value, or simply the former if no volatile state is defined on the disk.
+To simplify the presentation and to align with the interface currently implemented, we will refer to a `State` value as either a composition of `Persistent` as well as a `Volatile` value, or simply the former if no volatile state is defined on the disk.

 For each of the drives currently implemented in SMRT, we have some variation on